 The Climate Change Commission will be able to recommend that reductions after 2030 are slowed if there is still a risk of emissions leakage.
+The Bill will allow such reductions to apply to one or more eligible industrial activities, as well as across all eligible activities.

 The Bill will also establish a process which may set more rapid phase-downs for particular activities that are at low risk of emissions leakage.